Permissions:

 About single purpose consent

-You'll know single purpose consent is enabled when the Legal Basis section of your GDPR page includes two options: One for consent to process and one for consent to retain.
+You'll know single purpose consent is enabled when the Legal Basis section of your GDPR page includes two options: consent to process and consent to retain.

 Legal-basis-section-of-the-GDPR-page-shown-with-options-for-data-processing-and-data-retention.png